Skip to Content

 What to Expect During the Dental Bridge Procedure

 The dental bridge procedure may vary depending on the type of dental bridge you receive.
 Local anesthesia may be given to help ensure your comfort during the procedure.
-Generally, placing a dental bridge involves two to three separate appointments and may take several weeks to complete.
+Most dental bridges involve two to three separate appointments and may take several weeks to complete.
 Our specialists will explain your dental bridge process in depth during your consultation to ensure that you are comfortable with the process.

 Schedule a Consultation